Sony XDR-F1HD

 HD Radio

 Except for one occasion when the XDR-F1HD locked to an FM signal and the HDT-1X did not, the tuners performed the same on HD Radio on both AM and FM.
-I noticed just two operational differences.
+I noticed three operational differences.
 First, the Sony will flash its HD indicator when tuned 300 kHz above or below an FM HD signal.
 Second, when manually tuning a weak station running service mode MP3, occasionally only HD-3 appears.
 Once locked, the analog signal and the other digital channels become tunable.
-This is the one firmware bug I've found in the XDR-F1HD.
+Finally, the Sony may intermittently mute the analog audio for a signal with unreceivable HD.

-For an FM station transmitting silence on HD, I measured the residual noise as 84 dB below the RMS level of a 1-kHz sine wave with 1.5-V peak amplitude, a typical HD Radio waveform level.
+For an FM station transmitting silence on HD, I measured the unweighted residual noise as 84 dB below the level of a 1 kHz sine wave with 1.5V peak amplitude, a typical HD Radio waveform amplitude.
 I used a 200–15,000 Hz bandpass filter per IEEE 185-1975.
 For the same reference level, an HDT-1X yielded 85 dB S/N during HD mute.

 Alignment

 Following Peter Körner, I unsoldered the right-hand shield from the tuner module.
 The FM antenna coil is near the upper-right corner.
 Just as Peter found for two tuners, rotating the slug a quarter turn counterclockwise increased the audio level 2 dB for a modulated signal in the soft-muting region.
 I peaked the coil at 96.8 MHz, near the center of a varactor tuning segment, and replaced the shield.
-After the module warmed up but without the cabinet, 50-dB quieting sensitivity at 96.8 MHz had improved 1.4 dB to a remarkable 12.6 dBf.
+After the module warmed up but without the cabinet in place, 50 dB quieting sensitivity at 96.8 MHz had improved 1.4 dB to a remarkable 12.6 dBf.
 It also was 12.6 dBf at 95.3 and 95.4 MHz, endpoints of adjacent tuning segments.
 Equal sensitivity at adjacent endpoints should be optimal.
 (Immediately after replacing the shield, I measured 12.0, 12.2, and 12.8 dBf.
 I was just lucky that the sensitivities equalized after the module warmed up.
 A shield adjustment hole would let you align the tracking at a higher temperature, one closer to that with the cabinet in place.)

 Near the lower center is the IF coil.
 In one tuner Peter was able to increase the weak-signal audio level 1 dB by peaking it.
 The coil was already peaked in his second tuner and in mine.
 This adjustment does not affect stereo distortion.